 Each year students proudly participate in public speaking competitions in French and English, physics tournaments, science fairs, and the Model United Nations.
-Our students also develop leadership skills through their involvement in community Chessed initiatives, regularly volunteering for organizations like MADA and the Friendship Circle.
+Our students also develop leadership skills through their involvement in community Chessed initiatives, regularly volunteering for organizations like MADA and Friendship Circle.

 A number of our students are inducted into the National Honour Society annually.
 The NHS is a prestigious prize reserved for those who demonstrate the values of Midot Tovot, honesty, integrity and leadership.

-Our students take part in a broad range of extra-curricular activities, including our annual boys’ talent show, girls’ production, Colour War, GMAA basketball tournaments, hockey, tennis and cross-country running.
+Our students take part in a broad range of extra-curricular activities, including our annual boys’ talent show, girls’ production, Colour War, GMAA basketball tournaments, soccer, hockey, tennis and cross-country running.

 Hebrew Academy graduates emerge with the skills and confidence needed to begin the next phase of their lives.
 Our alumni frequently – and gratefully – reflect on the integral role that Hebrew Academy played in their current successes as worldly, professional, Bnei Torah, in a broader society that welcomes their leadership and contributions.

 Hebrew Academy paid tribute to the courageous fallen soldiers and veterans of the Canadian Armed Forces on Remembrance Day with solemn commemorations.
 In a moving High School assembly led by School Rabbi Rabbi Eddie Shostak, Head of School Dr. Laura Segall underscored...

 Our HA family welcomed Yom Ha’Atzmaut on Wednesday in typical HA-style: full of ruach, simcha, pride, gratitude and love for our beloved homeland.
 The day began with Hallel Chagigit and continued with Israel-themed activities including a scavenger hunt, Spin-the-Wheel...